-If you find that thread breaks every so often or if it is shredding until the machine jams, stop and check out these possibilities:
+If you find that the thread breaks every so often, or if it shreds until the machine jams, stop and check out these possibilities:

 - Is the thread getting hung up on the thread spool itself?
-This could be caused by a nick in the end of the spool or a notch in the spool designed to secure the end the thread.
-If you change the direction the thread is feeding off the spool, it can eliminate the problem.
+This could be caused by a nick in the end of the spool or a notch in the spool (designed to secure the end the thread).
+You can eliminate the problem by changing the direction the thread feeds off of the spool.

-- Are you using old or inferior quality thread?
+- Are you using old or low-quality thread?
 Have a look at what kind of thread you are using, and discard supplies that seem old or of poor quality.

 - Are you using a relatively new sewing machine needle?
 If the needle has sewn over pins, it may have a nick in it that will play havoc with the thread, causing it to break and shred.
 There are specialty needles that have a larger path for special threads.

-If the thread continues to break after you have checked out these possibilities, take a time-out to thoroughly clean out all dust and lint from the bobbin area and the tension disks.
+If the thread continues to break after you have checked out these possibilities, thoroughly clean out all dust and lint from the bobbin area and the tension disks.
 Run your fingers over the path traveled by the thread, looking for any kind of burr, debris, or loose fabric that could cause snags.

 06 of 06